Assignment Book 2019 - 2020

 PUNCTUALITY AND PREPARATION

-Students are expected to arrive at class and homeroom on time, with all necessary supplies, such as books, pens, pencils and paper.
+Students are expected to arrive at class on time, with all necessary supplies, such as books, pens, pencils and paper.
 Students arriving late for class, not only disrupts the class for other students and the teacher, but also miss part of their education.
 Continued late arrivals or being unprepared for class will result in parental contact.
 Three unexcused lates to school will result in detention.

 BEGINNING THE SCHOOL DAY